-91126 Coral Reef Ecosystems6cp; 4hrs (2 x 2hrs) of orientation classes at UTS followed by a six-day field trip to Heron Island in July; availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology
+91126 Coral Reef Ecosystems6cp; 2 x 2hrs, orientation classes (on campus), one-week field trip (Heron Island, April/May); availability: enrolment is restricted due to the availability of space at the One Tree Island Research Station and preference is given to final-year students in the Bachelor of Science in Marine Biology

 Requisite(s): 91123 Nature and Evolution AND 91121c Aquatic Ecosystems